Bringing together senior scientists from around the world to mitigate extreme risks from AI

 Sebastian Hallensleben

-Chair of CEN-CENELEC JTC 21
+CEN-CENELEC JTC 21

 Head of Digitalisation and Artificial Intelligence

-at VDE Association for Electrical
+VDE Association for Electrical Electronic and Information Technologies

-Member of the Expert Advisory Board of the EU
+Expert Advisory Board of the European Union

 Ong Chen Hui